haoling/php-websocket/README.md

  http://lemmingzshadow.net/files/2011/09/Connection.php.txt
  http://lemmingzshadow.net/files/2011/09/client.php.txt

-That's been rolled in to this branch but not yet fully integrated.

-Aims of this branch:
- * Add client support
- * Improve server support
- * Integrate the implementation of the two across disparate protocol versions
- * Remove \Annoying\OOPHP\Lameness\Making\One\Tiresome()

-Known issues with the original and current codebase:
- * Single frame messages only (FIN flag must be set)
- * Decoding of unmasked data (server to client frames) is not supported (soon!)
- * Short messages only (no 64-bit length specification)
+This branch includes the client support (upgraded significantly with bugfixes and additional features).

+It also aims to integrate the client and server support with a more elegant solution for dealing with legacy protocol versions.

+An event-based callback interface may be defined.

-Feel free to pitch in and help out.
+Free to pitch in and help out.